Wide band power detector to control microwave

 Price 90 euros |

-PCB, microcontroller MC9S08AW32 programmed with standard
+PCB, microcontroller MC9S08AW32 programmed with

-drilled Schubert box but except the two input SMA connectors. |
+including drilled Schubert box but except the two input SMA connectors. |

 Kit#3: Fully